|Home > Browse Our Collection > Computers > Hewlett Packard > HP 9826A

 Reference Number FTZ-SER PRFNR C-030/81

-This computer with protective cover, manuals, documentaion and plotter were all very kindly donated by Mike Voss
+This computer with protective cover, manuals, documentation and plotter were all very kindly donated by Mike Voss.

 Manufacturer: Hewlett Packard